davmirand/tuning_mod/README.md

 # Q-Factor: A Framework to Enable Ultra High-Speed Data Transfer Optimization based on Real-Time Network State
+- 	Q-Factor is a response to the high-cost of manual and time-consuming tuning of data transfer parameters applied to data-transfer optimization processes.

 This repo is comprised of basically two parts:

 -	**part 1** deals with creating an assessment package that a DTN operator